SmartToolFactory/Android-DaggerHilt-DynamicFetureModule-Boilerplate/README.md

-# Gradle Kotlin DSL, ktLint, detekt, Git Hooks Sample
+# Boilerplate for creating project with MVVM, Dagger Hilt, Dynamic Feture Modules

 [![ktlint](https://img.shields.io/badge/code%20style-%E2%9D%A4-FF4081.svg)](https://ktlint.github.io/)
 [![Kotlin Version](https://img.shields.io/badge/kotlin-1.3.72-blue.svg)](https://kotlinlang.org)
 [![API](https://img.shields.io/badge/API-21%2B-brightgreen.svg?style=flat)](https://android-arsenal.com/api?level=21)

+This is a boilerplate code to use when ceating a project since not to repeat same process over again.
+Folders are created, dependies and libraries are set up to create a requirements when starting a new project.

+* Gradle Kotlin DSL is used for setting up gradle files
+* KtLint, Detekt, and Git Hooks is used for checking, and formatting code and validating code before commits.
+* Dagger Hilt, Dynamic Fetaure Modules with Navigation Components, ViewModel, Retrofit, Room, RxJava, Coroutines libraries are set up.
+* ```features``` and ```libraries``` folders are used to include android libraries and dynamic feature modules
+* In core module dagger hilt dependencies and ```@EntryPoint``` is created

+## Gradle Kotlin DSL, ktLint, detekt And Git Hooks Integration
-Sample boiler plate code to implement Kotlin DSL, ktlint, detekt and Git Hooks to app on app, library and dynamic feature module step by step with each commit.
+Kotlin DSL, ktlint, detekt and Git Hooks to app on app, library and dynamic feature module step by step with each commit.
 Also added git hooks using script below in ```.git\hooks``` folder with a excutable **pre-commit.sh** to turn simple text to excutable call ```chmod a+x pre-commit```

 ```
 #!/bin/sh